 We may in the future issue debt securities or preferred shares or borrow money from banks or other financial institutions, which we refer to collectively as "senior securities," up to the maximum amount permitted by the 1940 Act.
 Under the provisions of the 1940 Act, we are permitted, as a registered closed-end management investment company, to issue senior securities representing indebtedness so long as our asset coverage ratio with respect thereto, defined under the 1940 Act as the ratio of our gross assets (less all liabilities and indebtedness not represented by senior securities) to our outstanding senior securities representing indebtedness, is at least 300% after each issuance of such senior securities.
 In addition, we are permitted to issue additional preferred shares so long as our asset coverage ratio with respect thereto, defined under the 1940 Act as the ratio of our gross assets (less all liabilities and indebtedness not represented by senior securities) to our outstanding senior securities representing indebtedness, plus the aggregate involuntary liquidation preference of our outstanding preferred shares, is at least 200% after each issuance of such preferred shares.
 If the value of our assets declines, we may be unable to satisfy this test.
 If that happens, we may be required to sell a portion of our investments to repay a portion of our indebtedness at a time when doing so may be disadvantageous.
 Also, any amounts that we use to service our indebtedness would not be available for distributions to our Shareholders.
-Furthermore, as a result of issuing senior securities, we would also be exposed to typical risks associated with leverage, including an increased risk of loss.
-If we issue preferred shares, the preferred shares would rank "senior" to Shares in our capital structure, preferred shareholders would have separate voting rights on certain matters and might have other rights, preferences, or privileges more favorable than those of our Shareholders, and the issuance of preferred shares could have the effect of delaying, deferring or preventing a transaction or a change of control that might involve a premium price for holders of our Shares or otherwise be in your best interest.
-The Fund does not expect to issue preferred shares within 12 months from the date of this prospectus.
+Furthermore, as a result of issuing senior securities, preferred shares would have separate voting rights on certain matters and might have other rights, preferred shares, the preferred shares would rank "senior" to Shares in our capital structure, preferred shares could have the effect of delaying, deferring or preventing a transaction or a change of control that might involve a premium price for holders of our Shares or otherwise be in your best interest.
+The Fund does not expect to